4dn-dcic/fish_omics_format/docs/source/format_overview.rst

     follow the following format ``#^Term_X: free text description`` (e.g., ``#^Optional_Column_1: optional column 1 description``).

-- Header names MUST use the underscore as a word separator (e.g., RNA_A_intensity).
+- Header names **MUST** use the underscore as a word separator (e.g., RNA_A_intensity).
 - The file header contains **required**, *conditionally-required*, and optional fields.
-- Conditionally-required fields are fields that are required when certains conditions are met (e.g., ``##Intensity_Unit=`` is required any time an intensity metric is reported).
+- Conditionally-required fields are fields that are required when certain conditions are met (e.g., ``##Intensity_Unit=`` is required any time an intensity metric is reported).